jkcadee/COMP-7051-Assignments/README.md

 ==> CONSOLE
 Press C to open the console, and press ESCAPE to close it.
 You will need to click on the console's text box at the top of the screen once you've opened it.
+You can copy and paste the commands below if you'd like, for convenience.

 There are two commands:
 => change_bg_green: turns the background green